Why I started making wax melts

 When making candles and wax melts and you are planning to give them to family and friends or sell them then you must be CLP compliant.
 What the heck does this mean you ask?

 You can read all about CLP and warning labels here.
-The website where you buy the fragrance oil from will have their own CLP information on each fragrance for you to download if you want to make your own labels, but make sure you get the correct website that your fragrance oil comes from.
+The website where you buy the fragrance oil will have its own CLP information on each fragrance for you to download if you want to make your own labels, but make sure you get the correct website that your fragrance oil comes from.

 There are so many different waxes out there to choose from all with different temperatures that work well with that particular wax.
 So my advice is to play around and find what works best for you, this is just what works for me.